astronomer/docs/astro/trial.md

 2. [Create an Astro project](create-project.md).
 An Astro project contains all of the files you need to run Airflow, including example DAGs.
 3. [Create a Deployment](create-deployment.md).
 A Deployment is a configurable Apache Airflow environment on Astro where you can run DAGs.
 4. [Deploy your Astro project](deploy-code.md).
 Use the Astro CLI to deploy code in just a few minutes.

-## Next steps

-After you've become more familiar with deploying DAGs to Astro, see the following documentation for more information about Astro features and tools:

-- [Astro Cloud IDE quickstart](cloud-ide/quickstart.md): Learn how to use Astro's IDE to write data pipelines directly in the Cloud UI.
-For a more advanced introduction, see the [Write and schedule a simple ML pipeline using the Astro Cloud IDE](https://docs.astronomer.io/learn/cloud-ide-tutorial).
-- [Set up CI/CD](set-up-ci-cd.md): Learn how you can use the Astro CLI to automate code deploys to Astro.
-- [Manage environment variables](environment-variables.md): Use the Cloud UI to set both OS-level configurations and Airflow variables on your Deployment.